mwangdakota/pages-uswds-jekyll/pages/apply/understand-basics.md

   <ul>
     <li>Your company must be a small business (fewer than 500 employees) located in the United States.</li>
     <li>At least 50% of your company’s equity must be owned by U.S. citizens or permanent residents.
-NSF does not permit companies that are majority-owned by multiple venture capital firms, private equity firms, or hedge funds, to participate in SBIR and STTR.</li>
+NSF does not fund companies that are majority-owned by multiple venture capital firms, private equity firms, or hedge funds, to participate in SBIR and STTR.</li>
-    <li>All funded work needs to take place in the United States (including work done by consultants and contractors).</li>
+    <li>All funded work, including work done by consultants and contractors, needs to take place in the United States.</li>
     <li>The project’s principal investigator (tech lead) must be legally employed at least 20 hours a week by the company seeking funding.
 The PI doesn’t need any advanced degrees.</li>
     <li>The principal investigator needs to commit to at least one month (173 hours) of work on a funded project per six months of project duration.</li>
   </ul>